pandersail/password-generator/README.md

 ## Importancy

-You can read on why it is critical to have string and safe passwords [here.](https://www.securedatarecovery.com/resources/the-importance-of-strong-secure-passwords)
+You can read on why it is critical to have strong and safe passwords [here.](https://www.securedatarecovery.com/resources/the-importance-of-strong-secure-passwords)